West Virginia State Police Academy

 The West Virginia State Police Academy is a law enforcement training institution, operated by the West Virginia State Police, located in Institute, West Virginia.
-The academy trains West Virginia troopers for the State Police force and all newly hired municipal, university police officers, sheriff deputies, motor carrier enforcement and conservation officers from across the state.
-It is the only law enforcement training school in West Virginia.
+The academy trains West Virginia troopers for the State Police force and newly hired municipal, university police officers, sheriff deputies, motor carrier enforcement and conservation officers from across the state.
+It and the Fairmont State University Police Academy in Fairmont, West Virginia are the only law enforcement training schools in West Virginia.

 The State Police Academy, founded by (Ret.)
 Captain Charles Ray, held its first training class in 1953.
 The school sits on 24 acre of land.

 Campus

 The academy has four 50-seat audiovisual instruction rooms for classes, a library, a cafeteria for trainees and their staff, a gymnasium, a computer lab and dormitories (barracks).
 It also has an outdoor firing range that is equipped for rifle training at a distance of up to 100 yd.

 The main compound consists of three buildings.
 "A" building has two floors that house the male barracks, the director/commandant's office, the assistant director's office and various utility rooms as well as a computer lab.
 "B" building holds additional offices for the academy staff, and the female barracks on the second floor.
 Also located in "B" building is the State Police archives and a classroom.
 "C" building is the location of the cafeteria and two main classrooms as well as two conference rooms and additional office space.
 On the second floor of "C" building are staff rooms and additional barracks for in service or "sit in" students.

 The old gymnasium is located in the old hangar building which is closest to "C" building.
 There is also an obstacle course near the hangar.
 A new gymnasium building was completed in March 2012.
 The 12,000 square-foot facility now includes a basketball court, a weigh training and cardio rooms, a running track and a mixed-martial arts training area.

 The campus does not have an Emergency Vehicle Operation Course (EVOC) area for cadets and basic class officers to practice in simulation of car chases, pursuits and speed driving.
 Trainees must currently take driving courses on a parking lot and at a nearby local airport runway.
 However, in December 2008, the academy purchased a $108,000 driving simulator that will be used by students to further enhance training.

 The academy also houses the West Virginia State Police K-9 unit and the Professional Development Center (P.D.C.) which serves as an in-service learning facility for all law enforcement officers.